 The trivia item below may give away important plot points.

 Director Ivan Reitman admits to being embarrassed by the third act of the film.
-But Reitman had determined that a film about the Army needed to have a war and created a conflict with Czechoslovakia, his birthplace.
+But Reitman had determined that a film about the Army needed to have a war and thereby created a conflict with Czechoslovakia, his birthplace.